mullinmax/Beryl/app/static/md/maxwell_mullin_resume.md

 ### 84.51°
 Data Engineer Intern (June 2017-August 2018)

- - Worked in team to develop an ETL pipeline (Nikon) for processing files from partners with web UI dashboard *Python, SQL, Angular*
+ - Worked in team to develop an ETL pipeline to process files from partners with web UI dashboard *Angular*

 ### Ohio University
 Research developer (August 2016 - May 2018)